Shafqat Amanat Ali: Impact

 With his early work with Fuzön for their album Saagar (2002), Ali is credited with "playing a significant role in defining Pakistani youth and pop culture" at the turn of the century, along with other Pakistani bands like Strings, Junoon, and Vital Signs.
 By combining his traditional classical core with edgy and modern aesthetics, Ali is said to have charted his own musical course, broken musical boundaries, and extended the classical legacy of the Patiala Gharana by bringing it to a wider audience.

 Specific songs from Saagar sung by Ali have also been singled out for their long-term musical and cultural impact on the South Asian soundscape.
 In 2012, The Express Tribune (Pakistan) wrote, "Songs like "Khamaj" and "Teray Bina"...are rendered timeless and will be written in golden words in the history of Pakistani pop."
-In 2015, referring to "Aankhon Ke Saagar," Rafay Mahmood of The Express Tribune wrote: "For the first time, people witnessed a trained singer from a classical gharana (in this case Patiala) making perfect use of his vocal range to add depth to rock and roll riffs in arrangements.
-"Aankhon Kay Saagar"...took the industry by storm as it was something truly unimaginable, especially at that time.
+In 2015, referring to "Aankhon Ke Saagar", Rafay Mahmood of The Express Tribune wrote: "For the first time, people witnessed a trained singer from a classical gharana (in this case Patiala) making perfect use of his vocal range to add depth to rock and roll riffs in arrangements.
+"Aankhon Kay Saagar ... took the industry by storm as it was something truly unimaginable, especially at that time."
 Referring to another song from the album called "Akhian," Mahmood wrote, "Akhian changed the landscape of the music industry in the early 2000s."

 Pakistani ghazal singer Muhammad Ali also credits Ali with the renewed interest in classical music in Pakistan, stating: "There was a time when it seemed that the likes of Mehdi Hassan, Ghulam Ali and Pervez Mehdi have completely disappeared, and forever.
 However, it was with the entry of Shafqat Amanat Ali that classical singing was revived and people redeveloped an interest in the genre."

+At his 2021 concert in Abu Dhabi, Indian playback singer Arijit Singh expressed his admiration for Ali, listing him as one of his favourite singers.